inkline/inkline/packages/inkline.io/pages/docs/forms/input-number.md

 # Number Input

-Allow your users to input data directly from the keyboard. { .lead }
+Number Inputs are form components used to for inputting and manipulating numbers. { .lead }

 ### Example